back to index

 }

-Photon handles state synchronization.
-When a room is created, the backend stores an empty state object.
-As users interact with the environment, state updates flow through Photon and persist to the database on room close.
+State updates flow through Photon and persist to the database on room close.
 When users rejoin, the room picks up where it left off.
-The persistence service tracks room lifecycle through webhooks: create, join, leave, close.

-The pharmaceutical company's trainers could stand next to a new hire in VR, point at actual equipment in context, and explain procedures.
+Trainers could stand next to a new hire in VR, point at actual equipment, and explain procedures.
 The spatial relationship between equipment mattered.
-Understanding that the gowning room is here, the clean room airlock is there, and the bioreactors are arranged in this specific layout is knowledge that slides and videos cannot convey.
+Understanding that the gowning room is here, the clean room airlock is there, and the bioreactors are arranged in this layout is knowledge that slides and videos cannot convey.

 The water authority project confirmed the pattern.
-Their building had complex mechanical systems spread across multiple floors.
-New employees needed to understand which systems served which zones.
+New employees needed to understand which mechanical systems served which zones across multiple floors.
 A digital twin gave them the spatial mental model before they ever entered the building.

 Trade-offs

 Asset bundles are opaque binaries.
 You cannot patch a single texture without rebuilding the entire bundle.
-This made iteration slow during early development.
-We accepted this trade-off because bundles load atomically, which means no partial states, no missing textures, no version mismatches between assets.
+We accepted this because bundles load atomically: no partial states, no version mismatches between assets.

 I was Technical Director and co-founder at Ravel from 2021 to October 2022.